StarPlayrX/UFOEmoji2020/README.md

 Source code provided to Apple on Apple's originality, creativity and undeniable proof on why it should continue to be allowed on the AppStore.

-GTFlightYoke, Graphics (Sketches, concept art, final Photoshop and Illustrator vector PDFs, Background Music and Sound Effects created by Todd Bruss.
+GTFlightYoke, Graphics including sketches, concept art, final Photoshop and Illustrator vector PDFs, background Music created in garage band and all original Sound Effects created by Todd Bruss.

 (c) 2014 - 2024 by Todd Bruss, aka Good Time and StarPlayrX.
 All Rights Reserved.